AdamAmbo/image-classifier-/README.md

 ## Cat vs Not-a-Cat Classifier

 This project trains and evaluates a deep learning model that classifies images as **Cat** or **Not a Cat**.
-It is based on TensorFlow/Keras and the https://www.kaggle.com/code/fareselmenshawii/cats-vs-dogs-classification

 ---
 ## How It Works